-Probate Attorney in Columbia, Missouri
+Probate Lawyer in Columbia, Missouri

 Settling a decedent's final affairs and distributing assets and property to inheritors involves many complex procedures.
 When a person dies in Missouri, settling the deceased person's estate may require the surviving loved ones to trudge through the probate process.
 The Missouri probate court will appoint an executor to oversee the process, gather assets, pay debts and taxes, and ultimately distribute the estate's assets to rightful beneficiaries per the will's provisions or Missouri's intestate succession laws.